Pistol-caliber carbines (PCCs): they’re not pistols, but they’re not quite rifles either.

-Another benefit of pistol-caliber carbines is that many of them are designed to work interchangeably with some of your favorite handguns, so you can use the same magazine for your Cx4 Storm as you can for your Beretta 92.
+Another benefit of pistol-caliber carbines is that many of them are designed to work interchangeably with some of your favorite handguns, so you can use the same magazine for your PCC as you can for your Glock.

 Check out this video of how to shoot pistol-caliber carbines in a home defense situation.